puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-1-0/01-configure-cd4pe/assignment.md

 notes:
 - type: text
   contents: |-
-    In this lab, you will configure the Continuous Delivery for Puppet Enterprise integrations you need to build your pipelines.
+    In this lab, you will configure the Continuous Delivery for PE integrations you need to build your pipelines.
 You will:

      - Create a user and a workspace.
      - Configure integration with Puppet Enterprise.